StefanSchroeder/Gxsm3-book/README.md

 	make view

-# This is the main directory of the Gxsm-Manual
+## Gxsm-Manual

 It contains _most_ of the files to generate the PDF-manual for Gxsm (but not the plug-in documentation which is embedded in the plug-ins).

+Run

+	make prepare # to install build-dependencies
-Run 'make' to generate Gxsm-3.0-Manual.pdf
+	make # to generate Gxsm-3.0-Manual.pdf
-Run it again, because the index is compiled in two passes.

-Run 'make clean' to remove the log files and auxilaury files from the current directory.
+	make clean # to remove build-artifacts
+	make view # to view the PDF
+	make install # install the PDF to /usr/local

 FIXME: HTML generation doesnt work 05/2015.
 Run 'make html' to create a HTML version in 'html'.